 Cool Club

 The mission of “Cool Club” is to provide a safe and fun environment where the members are encouraged to develop trusting friendships, learn appropriate social and communication skills, and promote tolerance and patience between members and their families.
-Activities that are appropriate include anything teens might be doing!
+Activities include anything teens might be doing!
 Activities could include: movie/popcorn nights, game night, dancing/music night, dinner out, sports events, or swimming at a community pool.
 All participants and their guardian are to sign a medical release and Cool Club rules agreement.

-Adults in Motion (AIM)
+Adults in Motion (A.I.M.)

-Program Contact: Freddie Gallas or Karleen Lemmon, adults@idahodownsyndrome.org
+Program Contact: aim@idahodownsyndrome.org

 Outreach Program